-The only aim of investigating civil aviation accidents and incidents is to increase the aviation safety and to prevent the recurrence of aviation accidents and incidents.
+The only aim of investigating civil aviation accidents and incidents is to increase the aviation safety and to prevent the recurrence of aviation accidents and incidents, as well as to develop safety recommendations if necessary.
 The investigations conducted by the TNGIIB are in no way related to the finding out an individual guilt or responsibility.